Faden Away

 "Faden Away", written by Calvin Broadus and Damon Riddick, was recorded at The Compound in Los Angeles, California in 2013.
-The song, mixed by Shon Lawon and Cole M.G.N., was produced by Riddick under his stage name Dâm-Funk and the vocals were performed by Broadus under his latest moniker Snoopzilla.
+The song, mixed by Shon Lawon and Cole M.G.N., was produced by Riddick under his stage name Dam-Funk and the vocals were performed by Broadus under the moniker Snoopzilla (also known as Snoop Dogg).
 The song also features background vocals from Shon Lawon and Val Young.